-This range is manufactured with the ground connected to the neutral by a link.
+This range is manufactured with the ground connected to the cabinet.
 The ground must be revised so the green ground wire of the 4-wire power supply cord is connected to the cabinet.
 See "Electrical Connection."

 Grounding through the neutral conductor is prohibited for new branch-circuit installations (1996 NEC); mobile homes; and recreational vehicles, or an area where local codes prohibit grounding through the neutral conductor.